-The ‘Treeview’ is a tool that lets you add the various features and components that make up your product, score them across a particular axis, and assign them to specific releases.
+The ‘Treeview‘ tool lets you add the various features and components that make up your product, score them across a particular axis, and assign them to specific releases.

 The ‘Release view‘ is a tool that lets you see which features are in which release cycles in a card style.

 The ‘Kanban view‘ is a kanban board that shows you which features are being worked on now, which are in progress, and also which are left for future development.
-Then finally shows the features that you have already completed now.